-When the credit status of the borrower gets deteriorated, bank demands additional cash or other collaterals.
-Bank monitors each transaction of borrowers' deposits with them and can freeze the borrowers' deposits or force them to deposit more cash.

-Banks are absolutely powerful in monitoring the borrowers,11
+When the credit status of the borrower gets worse, bank requires additional cash or other collaterals.
+Bank is practically in a position to watch borrowers by monitoring each transaction of borrowers' deposits with them and can freeze in necessity the borrowers' deposits or force them to deposit more cash with them.
+Banks are absolutely powerful in monitoring the borrowers.